SergeyMatveev88/drf-dx-datagrid/README.md

 # drf-dx-datagrid
 # Overview
-This package provides easy integration between [Django REST framework](https://www.django-rest-framework.org) and [DevExtreme Data Grid](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/Overview/jQuery/Light/)
+This package provides easy integration between [Django REST framework](https://www.django-rest-framework.org) and [DevExtreme Data Grid](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/Overview/jQuery/Light/).

-Install drf-dx-datagrid, replace classname ModelViewSet to DxModelViewSet in your django project and it will support devextreme load options and will return a JSON structure that is fully compatible with what Data Grid expects.
 It handles grouping, paging, filtering and ordering on serverside.
+#In which case should you use drf-dx-datagrid?
+You have DevExtreme in the frontend and Django REST framework as the backend.
+And your data is too large to load at once, but you want use grouping and filtering.
+#How it works?
+Drf-dx-datagrid supports devextreme load options in HTTP-request and returns data in format fully compatible with Data Grid.
+All you need is to replace classname "ModelViewSet" with "DxModelViewSet" in your django project.
+#Installation
+pip install drf-dx-datagrid
 # Configuration
-Define your ModelViewSet classes as on this example:
+Define your ViewSet classes:
 ```python
 from drf_dx_datagrid import DxModelViewSet